clicknium/clicknium-docs/doc/concepts/extensions/extensions.md

 # Automation Extensions

-**For web browser and Java applications, extensions are necessary to be installed for better automation performance.**
+**For web browser and Java applications, it's necessary to install extensions for better automation performance.**

 ## Browser Extensions